CoachTae/Magnetometry-Neural-Networks/README.md

 It is for this reason that we split our region-of-interest into 3 sections.
 The UDET (Upper Detector) region will range from 3cm <= z <= 550cm and 0cm <= r <= 10cm.
 The Filter region, made smaller to stay within the F coil, will range from -3cm <= z <= 3cm and 0cm <= r <= 3cm.
 Once we've made it far enough away from the F coil, we expand outwards again for the LDET (Lower Detector) region ranging from -150cm <= z <= -3cm and 0cm <= r <= 10cm.

 The splitting of 3 regions means the separate training of 3 models.
 When we need the field, we'll just decide which model to ask the field from based on the coordinates in question.

+## Cylindrical vs Rectangular
+I did mention cylindrical symmetry and cylindrical surfaces but I've been a bit misleading.
+While our coils have cylindrical symmetry in their fields, our magnetic shielding is **not** cylindrically symmetric.
+Partially for that reason, but also since cartesian is just easier to work with in Opera3D as well as calculating the divergence and curl computationally, I choose to use cartesian coordinates.

+What does this mean for training?
+Well it just means that we're training on the boundary of a rectangular box rather than a cylinder.
+It'll be a cylindrical-ish box though!
+The x and y widths will always be the same just like the radius of a cylinder is!
+So when you see me use cartesian coordinates, there's the reason.